 4. Xbox Series X

 If we’re talking pure specs, the Xbox Series X has everything you want from a console without many compromises.
 Like the PS5, this console is capable of 4K resolutions and frame rates up to 120 fps.
 But on paper it is the more powerful of the two consoles capable of 12 teraflops of graphical power compared to the PS5’s 10.
-And just like the Xbox Series S, you still have access to Xbox Game Pass and xCloud, but
+And just like the Xbox Series S, you still have access to Xbox Game Pass, but with so much more horsepower.

 You should buy this if… You want the most technically impressive machine you can get your hands on.